Arnesh03/Diso-Dici-Dice-Game/README.md

 Reset button resets the entire game and by default the focus is on player 1.

+Each time player rolls dice , the dice image of that particular number is shown in the interface .

 The player who reaches  100 points first that palyer id declared winner and the game stops(finishes) .